Furkanzmc/furkanzmc.github.io/_posts/2021-04-11-qt-private-signals.md

 way of creating signals for all classes as the users of a class should not know about its internal state.

-You can use `QPrivateSignal` as the first parameter of a signal to indicate that the signal is supposed to be private.
-When `moc` is processing your file, it reads the first argument and if it's `QPrivateSignal` then it creates a special version of the signal handler that always feeds in the default constructed `QPrivateSignal` for the class. `QPrivateSignal` is defined inside `Q_OBJECT` so as long as you have `Q_OBJECT` you have access to private signals.
+You can use `QPrivateSignal` as the last parameter of a signal to indicate that the signal is supposed to be private.
+When `moc` is processing your file, it reads the arguments and if it's `QPrivateSignal` then it creates a special version of the signal handler that always feeds in the default constructed `QPrivateSignal` for the class. `QPrivateSignal` is defined inside `Q_OBJECT` so as long as you have `Q_OBJECT` you have access to private signals.